 Authorization

-A set of rights to access specific objects (forms, tabs, controls) in specific mode (read-only, read-write or edit, full data set, de-identified data set) granted to a user.
+A set of rights to access specific objects (forms, tabs, controls) in specific mode (read-only, read-write or edit, full data set, de-identified data set) granted to a research team user. .
+The Project Owner will determine and authorize the users for their respective projects.
+Individual user’s access levels will be set by the Project Owner.

 Policy